qkzk/fm/development.md

 - [ ] status, tab, event exec refactor.
 What should go where ? status is too big and should be splitted
   - [ ] refactor path reducer
-- [ ] Bug: when ".." is selected, header path is wrong.
+- [x] Fix: when ".." is selected, header path is wrong.
 This is a big one...
+- [ ] when path is root, header is wrong, should just be "/""run" not "/""/run"

 ## TODO